Bombing in populated areas, a disaster for civilians

 The HI delegation at UN headquarters is planning several meetings with state delegations to convince them to commit themselves against bombing in populated areas.
 A few days ago, we addressed them by letter to encourage them to refer to bombing in populated areas as a major problem for the protection of civilians in armed conflict when they speak at the Security Council debate.

 We also asked them to support the political process initiated by Austria, Ireland and several States in favour of an international political declaration against explosive weapons in populated areas.
 HI has been working for years with States and other NGOs on such a political declaration.

 At a breakout conference of the Security Council debate on May 23rd, we will report on what we observe in the field: the suffering of civilians cause by bombings in urban areas: disabling injuries, psychological trauma, destruction of vital civilian infrastructure including hospitals and schools, population displacement, contamination by explosive remnants...

-Bombings in populated areas have disastrous and long-term consequences for civilians--consequences that Humanity & Inclusion confronts daily in places like Libya and Yemen, and among Syrian refugees.
+Bombings in populated areas have disastrous and long-term consequences for civilians; consequences that HI confronts daily in places like Syria, Libya and Yemen.

 Bombings in populated areas: 92% of victims are civilians

 Bombing in populated areas has become a common practice in armed conflicts.
 Civilians are the main victims.
 According to Action on Armed Violence (AOAV), more than 42,000 people were killed or injured by explosive weapons of all kinds - bombs, mortars, rockets, etc. - in 2017.